Introduction to Bourne Town Council

-There are three Standing Committees of the Council.
+There are four Standing Committees of the Council.
 They make resolutions under their limited delegated powers within their budgets and outside their powers they make recommendations to the council.
 Committees meet regularly within the council's 6 weekly cycle.
-At its Annual Meeting the Council appoints the Chairmen of the three committees, which are: Highways & Planning (including Public Health), Amenities and Finance & General Purposes and the Human Resources Committee elects its own Chairman at its first meeting.
+At its Annual Meeting the Council appoints the Chairmen of three of its committees, which are: Highways & Planning (including Public Health), Amenities and Finance & General Purposes and the Human Resources Committee elects its own Chairman at its first meeting.

 As a Town Council we have a responsibility to our residents and visitors alike, but as it is our residents who pay the Council Tax, it is there that the emphasis lies.

 Bourne Town Council has relatively few responsibilities as far as public property is concerned, but the council takes its responsibilities seriously and tries to do what's best for everyone, within the resources available to the council.
 Bourne Town Council owns and manages Bourne cemetery including the residential bungalow incorporated within it, allotments at South Fen Road and Christmas illuminations.
-In April 2013 Bourne Town Council provided brand new toilets for the public and retained the responsibility for their maintenance.
+In April 2013 Bourne Town Council provided new toilets for the public and retained the responsibility for their maintenance.
 The new site contains two fully equipped disabled/unisex toilets and one of them is also equipped with a baby changing facility.
 The toilets are located outside the SK Community Access Point & Library at 3 Abbey Road, Bourne.
 The council also employs a part-time Community Cleaner.